Main User Input Area

 Investment portfolio balances are broken into three categories, Taxable Investments, Tax Deferred Investments, and Tax Free Investments.
 Each year, the taxable investment balance is adjusted for taxes based on the investment tax rate.
 Tax deferred investments (such as regular IRAs and 401Ks) are not assessed annual taxes, but are taxed at the income tax rate when they are withdrawn.
 Tax free investments (such as Roth IRAs or 401ks) are not taxed at all in the simulation.

 The Min IRA/401k Withdrawal Age input controls the minimum age for penalty free IRA/401k withdrawals.
 If any withdrawals are required from tax deferred or tax free accounts before the minimum age is attained, income taxes and a 10% penalty are deducted from the withdrawals.
+Generally, the default setting of age 60 should only be changed in carefully considered, atypical, planning scenarios, including cases where tax laws may be different from those in the United States.

 Expected Annual Savings